 Organize your year with this beautiful wall calendar, featuring stunning aerial photographs of Egypt’s spectacular ancient temples and pyramids.
 The calendar’s generous spiral-bound format provides plenty of space to write in special events and daily appointments throughout the year.

 For sale only in Egypt

-20 color illus.
+200 color illus.

 Marcello Bertinetti Foreword by Omar Sharif

 Foreword byOmar Sharif

 Photographed from the sky, Egypt shows the best of itself.
 The course of the Nile, which cuts the desert in two from north to south, and the enormous Delta provide glorious, lush vegetation sliced by a deep blue band.
-The white sails that slide over its waters and the spectacular monuments that line its banks, the human ants’ nest of Cairo, the Pyramids and the Sphinx, palm groves and fertile fields, rocky mountains, coral seas, and the ever-changing waves of the dunes in the desert: all of Egypt’s magical panoramas and incomparable light are offered here in this series of five spectacular new books, together constituting the greatest collection of aerial views of the country ever made....read more
+The white sails that slide over its waters and the spectacular monuments that line its banks, the human ants’ nest of Cairo, the pyramids and the sphinx, palm groves and fertile fields, rocky mountains, coral seas, and the ever-changing waves of the dunes in the desert: all of Egypt’s magical panoramas and incomparable light are offered here in the greatest collection of aerial views of the country ever made....read more